Warm hatch wonders

-All three are fun.
-Really fun.
-And that’s because they have manual steering with oodles of feel, quick gearing, and low-roll cornering.
+All three are fun, really fun.
+And that’s because they have manual steering with oodles of feel, quick gearing and low-roll cornering.
 We’ll not resort to the old go-kart clichés, but if you like a car that steers responsively and goes where you point it, and don’t care too much about ride quality, all will deliver your kicks.
-But there’s important differences between the three that mark out one as great; the other flawed fun; and the other good in places…
+But there are important differences between the three that mark out one as great; the other flawed fun; and the other good in places…

 Needless to say, the Peugeot has greatness running through its coolant.
-You flow it round corners almost on instinct and on an early 1.6GTI like this, you’ll never ever tire of pushing it hard to experience that last nuance of grip just before it starts to slide.
-And before you start to wonder when the old lift-off oversteer complaint’s coming – don’t.
-On modern tyres, a 205GTI is faithful and fun.
-And extremely neutral.
-The only criticism you may level at it is that it rides a little stiffly – but on decent dampers, it’s not painfully so.
+You flow it round corners almost on instinct and, on an early 1.6GTI like this, you’ll never ever tire of pushing it hard to experience that last nuance of grip just before it starts to slide.
+Before you start to wonder when the old lift-off oversteer complaint’s coming – don’t.
+On modern tyres, a 205GTI is faithful and fun – and extremely neutral.
+The only criticism you may level at it is that it rides a little stiffly – but, on decent dampers, it’s not painfully so.